Economic Factors >

 The Company and its subsidiary bank, securities company, securities investment trust company and insurance company have all set up internal audit units that report to the Board of Directors.
 A general audit system has also been established, which audits and assesses the internal control system designed and executed using the first and second models as well as the effectiveness of the risk management system, based on an independent and non-partial spirit.
 It also offers timely improvement suggestions to reasonably ensure that the internal control system can continue to be effectively enforced.
 The suggestions also serve as a basis for reviewing and amending the internal control system.
 Furthermore, the internal audit units would continue to follow up on and re-examine review comments as well as audit faults identified by financial examination agencies and accountants, those submitted by themselves and business units, as well as items marked for further improvement in the internal control system declaration.
 The status of their follow-up audits and improvement, regularly submitted to the Board of Directors and Audit Committee in writing, serves as an important index for awarding or punishing related departments as well as performance assessments.
 The goal is to maintain the operation of an effective and appropriate internal control system.

 To enhance the functionality of the second and third models such as regulatory compliance and internal audit and control, the Company would ask its various departments and subsidiary companies to be mindful, and review the completeness and effectiveness of related internal control regulations and control measures in its "Review Seminar for Improving Internal Control System Faults & Regulatory Compliance".
-The meeting focuses on the emphasis of financial examination noted by the Financial Supervisory Commission and the financial holding company's internal audit seminar, the annual examination emphasis announced by the Financial Examination Bureau, main faults identified in examinations of the financial industry, as well as the fault patterns in penalty cases.
+The meeting focuses on the emphasis of financial examination noted by the Financial Supervisory Commission and the financial holding company's internal audit seminar, the annual examination emphasis announced by the Financial Examination Bureau, main faults identified in examinations of the financial industry, as well as the recent peers' fault patterns in penalty cases.
 The Company would ask various audit units to incorporate the aforementioned items in their annual audit focus, in order to implement the three models of internal control and facilitate sound management for the Company.
-To implement performance assessments, we would regularly assess the results of related audit operations, including the subsidiaries' internal audit units and systems as well as their verification for internal audit and audit management, in accordance with the Company's assessment regulations governing the evaluation of subsidiary companies' audit operations.
+To implement performance assessments, we would annually assess the results of related audit operations, including the subsidiaries' internal audit units and systems as well as their verification for internal audit and audit management, in accordance with the Company's assessment regulations governing the evaluation of subsidiary companies' audit operations.
 The results would be presented to the Board of Directors of each subsidiary as an important basis for the performance assessment of each audit unit.

-With regard to the execution of the Company's 2023 internal audit operations and formulation of our 2024 audit plan, we would adopt a risk-weighted management approach, in addition to referencing the latest changes in regulations, the competent authority's updated examination focus, ratings for the internal control execution of various units (including subsidiaries), and the business characteristics of various units (including subsidiaries).
+With regard to the execution of the Company's 2024 internal audit operations and formulation of our 2025 audit plan, we would adopt a risk-weighted management approach, in addition to referencing the latest changes in regulations, the competent authority's updated examination focus, ratings for the internal control execution of various units (including subsidiaries), and the business characteristics of various units (including subsidiaries).
 In addition, the two models would supervise the examination outcome from the internal control system itself.
 After being reviewed by the audit units, the outcome, along with internal control faults and the improvement status of anomalies as identified by the audit units, would be used for evaluating the effectiveness of our overall internal control system.
 By doing so, we hope to consummate self-evaluation in the Group's internal control system.
 Additionally, subsidiary First Bank has implemented a risk-oriented internal audit system by establishing a series of risk-oriented methods and procedures to evaluate internal audits.
 This acts as a foundation for compiling audit plans to determine the frequency of internal audits based on the assessed risk level, thereby deploying audit resources with more effectiveness as well as reinforcing audit focus on critical risks.

-Key audit criteria
+◎ Key audit criteria

 Business Continuity Management Mechanism